-TMD [Temporomandibular joint disorder]
+TMD [Temporomandibular Joint Disorder]

 Most people feel that the headaches and pain in jab have nothing to do with dentistry, but you will be surprised to know that the cause of the pain can be related to your teeth.